A Royal Navy service member dies after a helicopter ditches in the English Channel

 LONDON (AP) — A member of the Royal Navy was killed when a helicopter ditched in the English Channel during a nighttime training exercise, the U.K. defense ministry said Thursday.

-The Merlin MK4 helicopter ditched while conducting night flying exercises with the aircraft carrier HMS Queen Elizabeth off England’s south coast on Wednesday, a statement by the ministry said.
+The Merlin MK4 helicopter carrying a crew of three ditched while conducting night flying exercises with the aircraft carrier HMS Queen Elizabeth off England’s south coast on Wednesday, a statement by the ministry said.

 The sailor’s family has been informed, the statement added.
-No one else was killed or seriously hurt.
+The two other crew were rescued and taken to a hospital but were not seriously hurt.

 The ministry said “a full investigation” would be held.